 What is an Air Compressor?

 Air compressors use stored pressurized air as a source of power.
-Most compressors have an electric or gas run motor that helps to power the given compression method (pistons, rotors, etc.) Energy is stored as pressurized air in an air tank.
+Most compressors have an electric or gas-run motor that helps to power the given compression method (pistons, rotors, etc.) Energy is stored as pressurized air in an air tank.
 The more air stored in the storage tank, the higher the pressure.
-When the air is used and the tank pressure gets too low, the motor will kick in and work to keep pressure at desired levels.
+When the air is used and the tank pressure gets too low, the motor will kick in and work to keep the pressure at desired levels.

-Rotary Screw Compressors
+Rotary Screw Air Compressors